DiegelD/CarND-MPC-Project/README.md

 The project contains a Model Predictive Controller (MPC) that controls a vehicle longitudinal and lateral behavior by getting the Cross Track Error (CTE) of the position as well as the rotation error from a simulator and calculating out from there with cost-functions the desired balanced driving path for the feature steps.
 So the MPC-Project contains following steps.
 1. Implementing the MPC in C++:
     1. Transforming the simulation global input to vehicle coordinates
-    2. Creating Cross Track Error
+    2. Cross Track Error & Rotation Error
     3. Compensate the System-Latency (100ms)
     5. Model Update (Kinematic Equations)
-    6. Create Model Constrains
+    6. Model Constrains
 2. Tuning the Cost-function for a smooth path
     1. Cost-functions
     2. Plotting Errors for Debugging and tuning